gartentrio/elasticsearch-vector/README.md

 }
 ```

-The example above shows a vector of 10 dimensions,
+The example above shows a vector of 10 dimensions.
 * Parameters:
    - `field`: The field containing the vector.
    - `vector`: The vector to compare to.